Awesomej26/Awesomej26.github.io/_posts/2018-09-24-Introduction-to-IT.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I learnt how the robot arm worked and why it worked.</td>
+    <td>I learnt how python worked and why it worked.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to </td>
   </tr>
   <tr>
-    <td>Our robot arm didn't work at the start and we had to figure this out and get another one.
-Also, we had to figure out the correct place to type the code in.</td>
+    <td>I Had to find the place where the tutorials were and although it was fairly easy, I was confused when there was just a video there.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>We will make sure that our robot arm works to begin with.</td>
+    <td>I now know what to do and will be quicker and faster next time.</td>
   </tr>
 </table>